hegdeashwin/Backbone/README.md

 Visit the following link to know about Backbone current training updates<br>
 Home: <a href="https://github.com/hegdeashwin/Backbone#change-log" target="_blank">https://github.com/hegdeashwin/Backbone#change-log</a>

-If you find any typo errors, enhancements or questions; please feel free to log it on following link<br>
+To request a feature or you find any typo errors, enhancements or questions; please feel free to post it on following link, or vote for the ones that are already registered.
-Feedback: <a href="https://github.com/hegdeashwin/Backbone/issues" target="_blank">https://github.com/hegdeashwin/Backbone/issues</a>
+<br>Tracking: <a href="https://github.com/hegdeashwin/Backbone/issues" target="_blank">https://github.com/hegdeashwin/Backbone/issues</a>

 Visit the following link to know about Backbone's development code in detail.<br>
 <strong>Copyright &copy; 2010-2013 Jeremy Ashkenas</strong><br>